-- Patients can be exposed to COVID-19 patients prior to diagnosis or due to the failure of implementing recommended isolation precautions. - The following are general guidelines, but management will depend on the infection control team risk assessment. - Patients sharing the same room (any setting e.g. Ward with shared beds, open ICU, open emergency unit etc.) with a confirmed case of COVID-19 for at least 15 minutes: - Patients should be followed daily for symptoms for 14 days after exposure. - Testing (Nasopharyngeal swabs or deep respiratory sample if intubated) for COVID-19 is required if they develop symptoms suggestive of COVID-19 within the follow up period (preferably 24 hours or more after the exposure). - Patients discharged during the follow up period must be reported to public health department to continue monitoring for symptoms.
+- Patients can be exposed to COVID-19 patients prior to diagnosis or due to the failure of implementing recommended isolation precautions. - The following are general guidelines, but management will depend on the infection control team risk assessment. - Patients sharing the same room (any setting e.g. Ward with shared beds, open ICU, open emergency unit etc.) with a confirmed case of COVID-19 for at least 15 minutes: - Patients should be followed daily for symptoms for 14 days after exposure. - Testing (Nasopharyngeal swabs or deep respiratory sample if intubated) for COVID-19 is required (preferably 24 hours or more after the exposure). - If negative on initial testing, exposed patients should be retested with RT-PCR if they develop symptoms suggestive of COVID-19 within the follow up period.